TheConquerorProgram/Full-Stack-Project-FreelanceForSchoolCLient/README.md

 # Full-Stack-Project-FreelanceForSchoolCLient
-A  java web app I made for my school clients based on a real clothing store
+A  java web app I made for a school client based on a real clothing store vibe-coded btw since I'm an entry-level dev